January 9, 2023

 You Can't Eliminate Shipping Risk, But You Can Mitigate It

-Common mitigation measures include increased Internet of Things (IoT) and sensor usage, improved tracking technology and better palletizing and loading practices topping the list.
+Common mitigation measures include increased Internet of Things (IoT) and sensor usage; improved tracking technology; and better palletizing and loading practices.
 IoT is a catch-all phrase used to describe a variety of technologies that can report back to a central repository via the internet.
 Examples include sensors that can detect temperature changes inside containers carrying sensitive cargo, or that can measure the angle of tilt and raise an alarm if a container seems off keel or is exposed to extreme weather or seems.

 Other examples include tracking sensors on individual pallets within containers that use Bluetooth technology to report their location in real-time.
 These sensors can also be scanned by IoT scanners located at various points in the warehouse, allowing you to track cargo’s movement down to the shelf it’s sitting on while in storage.

 Cargo Insurance for Business Continuity & Operational Resilience